Best Small Business Accounting Software in 2023

 Pros

-- Excellent inventory tracking with automatic calculation of cost of goods sold (COGS)
+- Offers inventory tracking with automatic calculation of COGS

-- Free meeting with QuickBooks ProAdvisor to get set up
+- Provides free meeting with a QuickBooks ProAdvisor to get set up

 Cons

-- A bit expensive compared to similar software
+- Is a bit expensive compared to similar software

-- Requires Plus subscription to track inventory and project profitability
+- Requires at least Plus subscription to track inventory and project profitability

-- Unable to enter bills or record time worked from the mobile app
+- Can’t enter bills or record time worked from the mobile app

 - Requires one subscription per organization